-When mass marketers like Wal-Mart and Home Depot move into town, many small businesses become fearful for their very survival, particularly if these businesses become direct competition.
+When mass marketers like Wal-Mart and Home Depot are moving into town, many small businesses become fearful for their very survival, particularly if these businesses become a direct competition.
 Yet despite the emergence of these multi-million dollar businesses, many small businesses continue to thrive and profit in the highly competitive marketplace.

 You may not be able to compete with the big boys head-on, but who says you can’t make big money?
 The key is to do things that they do not do.
 Here are some strategies your “little” business can survive and thrive against the big boys:

 Treat every customer as your best customer and you will be BETTER than the big guys.
 As a small business owner, you can concentrate on small details — every client is important, every suggestion is heard, every phone call is important.
 A larger company can afford to throw away clients if they complain.
 They may also not feel the pinch of losing three or four clients a week; since they figure that they will get them back next week – or so they think.

 Read the article “How to Knock the Socks Off Your Customers.”

 When the big boys and mass merchandisers come to town, now is the time to strengthen the loyalty of your existing customers.
 One way is to develop loyalty programs designed to increase overall satisfaction and customer loyalty.
 You can focus on rewarding customers who have repeat purchases, such as discounts for frequent purchases, special “loyal customers only” sales, or gifts to frequent buyers.

 However, it is important to realize that not all freebies will work — a free t-shirt may work for one business but customers of another business may not find it meaningful.
 You must choose a program that your clients would want and respond to positively.

 Read the article “Membership Programs: Turning Occasional Buyers Into Loyal Customers.”